Early Childhood Development

 The Philemon Project’s (ECD) is making a profound impact on the lives of at risk children and their parent(s).
-We focus on three core areas in our work:
+We focus on four core areas in our work:

 Meet Our Staff

-GROW trains its staff in the best practices of early childhood development and empowers them to facilitate pro-social behavior, provide activities that foster appropriate social, cognitive and emotional skills, provide necessary assistance to students’ parent(s), and develop a social network with the community—all within a Christian worldview.
+GROW Center is female-run and embodies the best ideals of empowerment, equality, respect for the individual, strong work ethic, and dignity for everyone's rights.
+GROW trains its staff in the best practices of early childhood development and empowers them to facilitate prosocial behavior, provide activities that foster appropriate social, cognitive and emotional skills, provide necessary assistance to students' parent(s), and develop a social network with the community—all within a Christian worldview.

-The Philemon Project not only provides a safe, clean and supportive Christian environment for the children, but also meaningful work, training, and empowerment to its staff, who are ALL women—a societal group usually marginalized in the Middle East.
+The Philemon Project provides a safe, clean, and supportive Christian environment for the children and essential work, training, and empowerment to its staff, ALL women—a societal group usually marginalized in the Middle East.

-We currently have 16 female staff members in our Project.
-We run five sections for our children.
-Each class section has one primary teacher and a teacher’s assistant.
-Along with our teaching staff, we have three support staff, and a director to oversee the day-to-day operation and a nurse to ensure the health and well-being of our children and parents.
+Our staff run five sections for our children.
+Each class section has one primary teacher and a teacher's assistant.
+Along with our teaching staff, we have four support staff and a director to oversee the day-to-day operation, and a nurse to ensure our children and parents' health and our social worker oversees our adult mentoring program enabling healthy, functional relationships between children and their parents.

 A Message From Our Teachers